TN 48 (08-15)

 in grades 7 - 12 for at least 12 hours per week;

-in a course of training to prepare him/her for a paying job for at least 15 hours per week if the course involves shop practice, or 12 hours per week if it does not involve shop practice (This kind of training includes anti-poverty programs, such as the Job Corps and government-supported courses in self-improvement.); or
+in a course of training to prepare him or her for a paying job for at least 15 hours per week if the course involves shop practice, or 12 hours per week if it does not involve shop practice.
+This training includes anti-poverty programs, such as the Job Corps and government-supported courses in self-improvement; or

-A disabled individual is forced to limit vocational school attendance to one day per week due to the unavailability of transportation.
-Although the student is enrolled for attendance of less than 12 hours per week, he qualifies as regularly attending school because the lack of transportation is a circumstance beyond his control.
+Kim is a physically disabled student who attends vocational school only one day per week due to the unavailability of transportation.
+Although her enrollment for attendance is less than 12 hours per week, Kim qualifies as regularly attending school because the lack of transportation is a circumstance beyond her control.

 must stay home because of a disability;

-studies a course or courses given by a school (grades 7-12), college, university, or government agency; and
+studies a course or courses given by a school in grades 7-12, college, university, or government agency; and

 has a home visitor or tutor from school who directs the studying or training.